Frequently Asked Questions

 What if I am unsatisfied with my service?

 Feedback is important to JND.
-I encourage you to contact me if you are not satisfied in any way with your service.
-I am happy to address any issues, and hopefully rectify whatever problems you may have had.
+We will send you a survey to review your services after your last visit and I will address any issues you may have experienced with JND.
+I encourage you to contact me if you are not satisfied in any way with your service!
+I am happy to work to rectify whatever problems you may have had.

 What happens if my pet becomes injured or sick?